apache/johnzon/src/site/markdown/index.md

 One example is `johnzon.interfaceImplementationMapping` which will support a `Map<Class,Class>` to map interfaces to implementations to use for deserialization.

+JsonbConfig specific properties:

+* johnzon.use-big-decimal-for-object: true to use BigDecimal for numbers not typed (Object), false to adjust the type to the number size, true by default.
+* johnzon.support-enum-container-deserialization: prevent EnumMap/EnumSet instantiation, true by default.
+* johnzon.attributeOrder: Comparator instance to sort properties by name.
+* johnzon.deduplicateObjects: should instances be deduplicated.

+TIP: more in JohnzonBuilder class.

 #### Integration with `JsonValue`

 You can use some optimization to map a `JsonObject` to a POJO using Johnzon `JsonValueReader` and `JsonValueWriter`: